 - Quality Function Deployment (QFD)

-- Scoring methods
+- Scoring methods for technology and project prioritisation

 - Stage-Gate Product Innovation Process